v8/v8.dev/src/blog/understanding-ecma-part-1.md

 Let's find out!

-## ECMAScript Language Types and ECMAScript Specification Types
+## Language Types and Specification Types

 Let's start with something that looks familiar.
-The spec uses values such as undefined, true and false, which we already know from JavaScript.
-They all are **ECMAScript language values**, values of **ECMAScript language types** which the spec also defines.
+The spec uses values such as undefined, true, and false, which we already know from JavaScript.
+They all are **language values**, values of **language types** which the spec also defines.

-The spec also uses ECMAScript language values internally, for example, an internal data type might contain a field whose possible values are true and false.
+The spec also uses language values internally, for example, an internal data type might contain a field whose possible values are true and false.

 [Spec: ECMAScript language types](https://tc39.es/ecma262/#sec-ecmascript-language-types)

-**ECMAScript specification types** are types that occur only in the ECMAScript spec, but not in the JavaScript language, and which might or might not occur as internal types in a JavaScript engine.
-In this blog post, we'll get to know the ECMAScript specification type _Record_ (and its subtype _Completion Record_).
+In addition to language types, the spec also uses **specification types**, which are types that occur only in the spec, but not in the JavaScript language.
+They might or might not occur as internal types in a JavaScript engine.
+In this blog post, we'll get to know the specification type _Record_ (and its subtype _Completion Record_).

 [Spec: ECMAScript specification types](https://tc39.es/ecma262/#sec-ecmascript-specification-types)